Eugieno/TImed-coding-quiz-App/README.md

 ![end screen](./assets/images/end-screen.JPG)

 You could also clear your local storage by clicking the clear Highscores button indicated in red in the snapshot below.
+The Go back button takes you to the home screen.

 ![clear highscores](./assets/images/clear-highscore%20.png)